PopcornRoastery/pr-dotcom/source/_drafts/air-popper-method.md

 1. Put the unroasted beans in the popcorn chamber.
 2. Place the lid, including the butter tray, on the air popper.
 This will help direct the chaff down into your bowl, which should be located directly in front of the machine.
 3. Turn on the air popper.
 During the first moments of the roast, the beans are still heavy and slow to turn; stiring them can help even out the roast.
 To stir the beans, remove the butter tray and used the handle of the spoon.
 (The side of the spoon normally used for stiring is often to large to actually stir the beans effectively.)
-4. After a few minutes, the beans should reach "[First Crack](/)".
+4. After a few minutes, the beans should reach "[First Crack](/blog/terminology/#first-crack)".
 At this stage, start to monitor them closely.
 Depending on the desired roast level, you may have to remove the beans any time now.
-5. WHAT TO DO BEFORE/AFTER/DURING SECOND CRACK
+5. At this point, YOU get to decide how much longer to roast the coffee.
+Over the next minute, or so, the
+6. A few minutes after
 6. COOLING

 ## Wrapping Up